 Click here to donate online

 Many school children receive free or reduced meals during the school week.
 This can leave those same children lacking for food on the weekends.
 The Windsor Hunger Action Team created the Weekend Wheels program to help fill that gap.
-This gram distributes supplementary food to children in need through Windsor elementary schools every week during the school year.
-Children from eligible families will receive a backpack filled with nutritious foods each Friday to bring home for the weekend.
-This program is currently being offered to families whose children are enrolled at Clover Street School, John F. Kennedy School, Oliver Ellsworth School and Poquonock School.
+This program distributes supplementary food to children in need through Windsor elementary and middle schools every week during the school year.
+Children from eligible families will receive a backpack or drawstring bag filled with a variety of foods each Thursday or Friday to bring home for the weekend.
+This program is currently being offered to families whose children are enrolled at Clover Street School, John F. Kennedy School, Oliver Ellsworth School, Poquonock School and Sage Park Middle School.
 Homeschooled households can also participate.

-Click here to view the eligibility requirements and for the different ways that you can register for this program.
+Click here to view the Elementary and Middle School eligibility requirements and for the different ways that you can register for this program.

 To learn more about this program, please contact Susan Nunes at 860-573-4892.

 Download the Flyer.